 Regardless of who comes to see the doctor, young and old, Kiwi or non-Kiwi, he uses the same tools.

-The same is true with the mechanic.
-Well, he might have some specific tools for a specific car model but the basic tools are the same for every car.
+The same is valid with the mechanic.
+He might have some specific tools for a particular car model, but the essential tools are the same for every vehicle.

 That’s the Ministry Appreciation and Participation Toolkit.

-Yes, it’s a toolkit that a pastor or a ministry leader carries and uses it on his ministry assignment just like the image above.
+Yes, it’s a toolkit that a pastor or a ministry leader carries and uses on his ministry assignment, just like the image above.

 IMAGE DESIGN: Barbi Larkins Art & Design